wso2/docs-is/en/docs/references/evolution-of-identity-federation-standards.md

 ---

-## SAML2-based SSO
+## SAML 2.0 based SSO

-One of the key features in WSO2 Identity Server is SAML2-based Single-Sign-On (SSO) feature.
-This implementation complies with the SAML2 Web Browser SSO profile and the Single Logout Profile.
+One of the key features in WSO2 Identity Server is SAML 2.0 based Single-Sign-On (SSO) feature.
+This implementation complies with the SAML 2.0 Web Browser SSO profile and the Single Logout Profile.

 !!! info